-Matching Approach
+(i) Matching Approach

 Evaluation generally has to deal with a serious problem if the effects of participating in a specific program should be quantified compared to that what would have been without doing so.
 This problem naturally arises because it is impossible to observe individuals in two different states of nature (participation and non-participation) at the same time and place.
-Therefore, it is the principle task of any evaluation study to find a credible estimate for the counterfactual state of nature (the so called evaluation problem).
+Therefore, it is the principle task of any evaluation study to find a credible estimate for the counterfactual state of nature.

-Moreover, participants in active labor market programs are a selection of the unemployed in two regards.
-They both have been selected by an agent of the FEA and have selected themselves into the program under consideration.
-Therefore, a selection bias is supposed to result because participants are not a random sample of unemployed persons, but may instead differ systematically in important individual characteristics that are considered to be important determinants of labor market prospects.
+Moreover, participants in active labor market programs are a selection sample of the unemployed in two aspects.
+They are self-selected and also have been selected by an agent of the FEA into the program under consideration.
+Therefore, a selection bias is supposed to arise because participants are not a random sample of unemployed persons, but may instead differ systematically in important individual characteristics that may be important determinants of labor market outcomes.